toppeMRI/old_matlab/README.md

 For an overview of the TOPPE platform, including the 'official' TOPPE user guide, see [https://toppemri.github.io/](https://toppemri.github.io/).

-This repository is under development.
+This repository is under construction.
 For questions about TOPPE, contact Jon-Fredrik Nielsen at jfnielse@umich.edu.